jundalisay/spblist/content/en/research/mao/quotations/chapter-11.md

 {{< /cite >}}

 In all the practical work of our Party, all correct leadership is necessarily"from the  masses, to the masses".

 This means: take the ideas of the masses (scattered and unsystematic ideas) and concentrate them (through study turn them into concentrated and systematic ideas), then go to the masses and propagate and explain these ideas until the masses embrace them as their own, hold fast to them and translate them into action, and test the correctness of these ideas in such action.

 Then once again concentrate ideas from the masses and once again go to the masses so that the ideas are persevered in and carried through.
 And so on, over and over again in an endless spiral, with the ideas becoming more correct, more vital and richer each time.
-Such is the
-Marxist theory of knowledge.
+Such is the Marxist theory of knowledge.

-Ibid., p.
-119.
+<cite>Ibid., p.
+119.</cite>

 We should go to the masses and learn from them, synthesize their experience into better, articulated principles and methods, then do propaganda among the masses, and call upon them to put these principles and methods into practice so as to solve their problems and help them achieve liberation and happiness.

-"Get Organized!"
+<cite>"Get Organized!"
 (November 29, 1943), Selected Works, Vol. III, p.
-158.
+158.</cite>

 There are people in our leading organs in some places who think that it is enough for the leaders alone to know the Party's policies and that there is no need to let the masses know them.
 This is one of the basic reasons why some of our work cannot be done well.

 {{< cite >}}
 "A Talk to the Editorial Staff of the Shansi-Suiyuan Daily" (April 2, 1948), Selected